 The OSTE Forum is a central location for people to gather and talk about the problems we ALL face as a result of the nuclear disaster at Fukushima Dai-ichi.
 It’s time to organize and execute on the plan so that we can continue life as we know it.read more

 All you need is 8 minutes a day to make a difference.
 Operation SAVE the Earth Podcasts are chock full of information and talking points to discuss with family and friends, and they’re only 8 minutes long!
-Add to your knowledge base.
-View the OSTE Videos! ...read more
+Episodes 1-20 are archived HERE Add to your knowledge base.
+View the OSTE Vide ...read more

 Put on your cape.
 Get involved.